Full list of events honoring Dr. Martin Luther King Jr. - NewsBreak

 - 7:30 a.m. – UAFS is hosting an MLK Day Breakfast and Panel Discussion: Crossing the Bridge Over Troubled Waters, Fostering Community-Based Solutions at Elm Grove Community.

-- 9:30 a.m. – UAFS is hosting as at Symbolic March Around MLK Park
+- 9:30 a.m. – UAFS is hosting a Symbolic march around MLK park

 - 10 a.m. – Multiple residents and business owners in Crawford County will step up to serve as volunteers on the annual Martin Luther King, Jr., holiday.
 Crawford County Adult Education Center will install a mini food pantry and host an unveiling at the Crawford County Adult Education Center in Van Buren.